alechaito/leetcode-exercices/README.md

 # LeetCode

-A collection of exercices solutions of leetcode.com and material to study data structures and algorithm.
+A collection of exercices solutions of leetcode.com and material to study data structures and algorithms.

 ### Goal